156 N. Monroe St.

 Some years ago, a parish purchased new membership software.
 It

-allowed members to update info on-line; sign up for ministries; and track contributions.
+allowed members to update info on-line; sign up for ministries, and track contributions.
 The staff could receive a message about a pastoral need and immediately access driving directions to the member’s home.
 Bells and whistles for all.
 As soon as the switch-over began, however, calls and emails pointed out the fly in the ointment.
 Each record was designated by a “Head of Household” and a male adult member of the family was always the default “Head of Household”.
-“Head of Household” got credit for contributions, was assumed to be the pledger, and was the primary name on any email sent to the family, unless it was about the enrollment of children in Sunday School.
+“Head of Household” got credit for contributions, was assumed to be the pledger, and was the primary name on any email sent to the family unless it was about the enrollment of children in Sunday School.
 In other words, the software assumed that the man in the home was the Provider, Guide, and Judge – the person with power and authority.

 Of course, American families are far more complex; few consistently have a single provider or decider.
-And to pretend that they do shields us from discovering the beautiful complexity of the gifts and graces that make a household – and a congregation - thrive.
+And to pretend that they do shield us from discovering the beautiful complexity of the gifts and graces that make a household – and a congregation - thrive.

-Creator, Redeemer, and Sanctifier describes God’s work.
+Creator, Redeemer, and Sanctifier describe God’s work.
 But we lose the nature of Trinity when we plug functional language in where relational language has served.
 The scriptures tell us that creating, redeeming, and sanctifying emerge from the related actions of all three persons of the Trinity.
 In the beginning, God created, but not one thing was created, except through the Word, and all arose as the Spirit moved over the waters.
 Redemption and Sanctification, similarly, are not the particular jobs of Jesus and the Holy Spirit, but the creative, interrelated, loving, mutually dependent life of the Three-person God.
 It is that relatedness that the traditional Trinitarian formula, in the limited style of human language, tries to convey.
 There is no generalized identity here, but the clarity and vulnerability of persons.
 Father means there must be a Son or Daughter or Child; Child means there must be Father and Mother.
 The names themselves reveal mutuality.

 In our experience, talking about God is complicated.
 But God’s love in Trinity spilling over in God’s love for us – for you and for me and for all human beings created in God’s image- is not complicated.
-God’s love is perfect, and constant, and unrestrained.
+God’s love is perfect and constant, and unrestrained.
 God’s love shows us the way of love.

 We are called to a life of mutuality and love, and God who is Trinity equips us for that life.

-Those in Christ, Paul writes in Romans, receive access to grace which brings them into peace with God.
+Those in Christ, Paul writes in Romans, receive access to the grace which brings them into peace with God.
 That peace empowers endurance and character and instills hope, even when we are in the midst of suffering.
-In the end, all who come through suffering with hope share in God’s glory in ways befitting those into whom the Holy Spirit has poured God’s love.
+In the end, all who come through suffering from hope share in God’s glory in ways befitting those into whom the Holy Spirit has poured God’s love.
 Living in relationship with the God who is known to us as Trinity is an intricate dance whose steps are choreographed by the Lord of Life, Jesus Christ himself.